MaiNguyen999/mai-blog-apis/README.md

 # Blog APIS

-This is a project being built upon a pre-exist api to help extend its functionalities like: allow users to search multiple tags at a time, sort by fields, and sort by which direction.
+This is a project being built upon a pre-exist api to help extend its functionalities like:
+- allow users to search multiple tags at a time,
+- sort by fields 'id', 'reads', 'likes', 'popularity'
+- sort by which direction 'asc','desc'.

 ## Set Up
 At the root directory, enter